310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% endbubble %}

 {% bubble Kaoru v2 %}
 Thanks.
 You too, Kanata-kun.
-If things with your family ever gets rough, run away to my place.
+If things with your family ever get rough, run away to my place.

 You’re always welcome, okay?
 I’d be good at taking care of someone if it’s only you.
 {% endbubble %}